DeepWok/pynqcaht/labs/lab1.md

 4. Press Next.
 5. Select RTL Project, for now: "do not specify the sources".
 6. Press Next.
-7. Select the PYNQ-Z1 board (you may need to install board files in Vivado, see below.)
+7. Select the PYNQ-Z1 board.
 Double click on the part number to select it and move onto the summary.

-> If you are unable to find PYNQ-Z1, go to `Parts` instead of `Boards`, and select `xc7z020clg400-1` part.
+    > 📝 If you are unable to find PYNQ-Z1, go to `Parts` instead of `Boards`, and select `xc7z020clg400-1` part.

 8. Press Finish.

 ![Vivado Start Page](/images/starting_page.png)